Table of Contents

 Indexed COA (or COI) = COA (or COI) * CII for the year of sale / CII for the year of purchase

-2. Long-term capital gains (LTCG) tax on sale of ancestral property
+2. Long-term capital gains (LTCG) tax on the sale of ancestral property

 3. Ways to save long-term capital gains (LTCG) tax on property